 - The Professional Doctorate is assessed by means of a portfolio of work, including a literature review, research proposal, publishable articles and dissertation.

-What is Professional Doctorate in Practical Theology?
+What is a Professional Doctorate in Practical Theology?

 Professional doctorates are designed to take explicit account of the work or practice-based setting of participating students as a central component (and knowledge-base) of an advanced research project.
 This reflects the need for structured forms of professional development in many areas of the public, private and voluntary sector.